Application Guidelines

 - Is it possible to write about this topic?
 Ethically, legally and politically?
 Feasibility (is my plan realistic)?

 - Does the project gain the visiting country new knowledge they can use?
+Does it gain new knowledge to share with stakeholders in Sweden/abroad?

 Step 2: Write your project plan

-Use the template for project plan, here.
-Word, 80.1 kB, opens in new window.
+Use the template for project plan!
+Word, 81.7 kB.

 The content that you should focus on is following: